wndyd0131/whattheburger_frontend/README.md

 # Whataburger Redesign 🍔 - Fullstack Clone (Unofficial)

 ## Overview
-This is a fullstack web application simulating a fast food ordering system of Whataburger, rebuilt with modern technologies to enhance usability and maintainability.
+This is a fullstack web application simulating a fast food ordering system of Whataburger, implementing with React and Spring Boot.

 Features include:
 * User-friendly homepage